What should I expect during and after surgery?

 - Patients commonly spend only a few hours at the hospital or surgery center, and are allowed to go home the very same day.

 - How long before I can see after surgery?

-- Every patient and every eye is different, but patients commonly see well the day after surgery.
+- Every patient and every eye is different, but patients commonly see well shortly after surgery.
 Ask your doctor how quickly he or she expects you to recover.

 - How long until I can return to normal activities?

 - Most patients can resume normal basic activities like reading and watching TV by the next day, and return to work within one to seven days.
 However, results vary for different patients, so you should ask your doctor what is best for you.

 - After surgery, will I be able to drive at night?

 - Your ability to drive at night should be much enhanced once your cataract is removed.
 Patients with a Multifocal IOL may notice a ring of light around headlights and other point-light sources.
 These are typically mild, rarely bothersome, and tend to diminish with time.